jizzel/algo-dsa/CONTRIBUTING.md

    - Follow the existing directory structure:
      - Place Python solutions in the `python/` directory.
      - Place Java solutions in the `java/` directory.
-   - Name the file according to the problem ID and title (e.g., `0020-valid-parentheses.py` for Python or `Solution0020.java` for Java).

 3. **Add test cases**:
    - Include test cases in the same file (for simplicity) or in a dedicated `tests/` directory.